FROM THE CHAIRMAN OF THE BOARD

-The Foundation has its permanent residency at 7-15 Kjalarvogur, 104 Reykjavik.
-Whilst the Freetown office is at 186 Wilkinson Road, Freetown.
+The Foundation has its permanent residency at 7-15 Kjalarvogur, 104 Reykjavik, and the Sierra Leone office is located at 186 Wilkinson Road, Freetown.

 The Fund Finances

-Aurora has a web page, www.aurorafoundation.is where the Charter of the Foundation is published along with other information on Aurora Foundation and all the projects it has supported and implemented through the years.
+Aurora has its web page, www.aurorafoundation.is, where the Charter of the Foundation is published along with other information on Aurora Foundation and all the projects it has supported and implemented through the years.
 Information regarding the board members may also be found on the web page.

 1.1 Icelandic projects